Raj-RR1/JudgePass/README.md

 ### Overview

-ProofJudge turns an INFT into a self‑contained, access‑controlled judge that organizers load to evaluate hackathon projects with verifiable inference and immutable scorecards.
+JudgePass turns an INFT into a self‑contained, access‑controlled judge that organizers load to evaluate hackathon projects with verifiable inference and immutable scorecards.
 It ensures consistent, auditable judging across events while respecting on‑chain ownership and authorization.

 ---